-- 3. Solve linear equations and inequalities in one variable, including equations with coefficients represented by letters. - 4.
-Solve quadratic equations in one variable. - a.
-Use the method of completing the square to transform any quadratic equation in x into an equation of the form $(x-p)^2=q$ that has the same solutions.
+- 4. Solve quadratic equations in one variable. - a.
+Use the method of completing the square to transform any quadratic equation in x into an equation of the form (x p)2 = q that has the same solutions.
 Derive the quadratic formula from this form. - b.
-Solve quadratic equations by inspection (e.g., for $x^2 = 49$), taking square roots, completing the square, the quadratic formula and factoring, as appropriate to the initial form of the equation.
-Recognize when the quadratic formula gives complex solutions and write them as $a \pm bi$ for real numbers a + bi.
+Solve quadratic equations by inspection (e.g., for x2 = 49), taking square roots, completing the square, the quadratic formula and factoring, as appropriate to the initial form of the equation.
+Recognize when the quadratic formula gives complex solutions and write them as a $\pm$ bi for real numbers a and b.